jmclawson/rmd4mla/README.md

 Bundling together templates and common defaults, the `rmd4mla` package is designed to make it easy to use R Markdown for preparing MLA-formatted documents.
 For a quick start, R Markdown templates are provided for use with R Studio's "New File" > "R Markdown..." wizard, including one optimized for class assignments and another for publications.

 ### Three Output Formats
-Three output formats are defined:
+Three MLA-style output formats are defined:^[In addition to these MLA-style formats, there's a bonus Chicago-style PDF output defined by `chicago_document`.
+When using this output format, an optional `chicago` parameter in the YAML header will change the style of citations (`authortitle`, `notes`, etc.).]

 1. `mla_document` prepares a PDF document with MLA-style formatting: text is set in a 12-point serif font face, double-spaced, with running headers, appropriate margins, and [MLA-style citations](https://ctan.org/pkg/biblatex-mla).
 As an alias to `mla_document`, `pdf_document` does exactly the same thing and is provided to make things easier for anyone with experience and muscle memory from using R Markdown.
 2. `latex_document` exposes the Latex code prepared before the above format.
 At the moment, this Latex code is pretty kludgey, so the format is provided to help with troubleshooting.